SIOS SANless clusters

 An example of an email generated from that Powershell script looks like this.

-Step 2 – Set Up A Scheduled Task
+Step 2 – Set Up A Schedule Task

 In Task Scheduler Create a Task as show in the following screen shots.